Be ready to handle malfunctions in an RV’s DC electrical system.

 Wiring is the backbone of an RV’s electrical system.
 Wires must be the proper size to handle the rated current flow for each device.
 If a wire is too small in diameter or makes too long of a run, the powered device will starve for voltage or current, and both the wiring and the device will overheat.

 Think of wiring as you would a plumbing system.
 As the flow rate of water increases, so must the diameter of the water pipe to overcome the restriction of a smaller pipe.
-As the pipe length increases, a larger diameter may be required to compensate for the loss in pressure as a result of friction within the pipe.
+A larger diameter is required to compensate for the loss in pressure as a result of friction within the pipe as length increases.
 Electrical wiring operates on the same principle, so it’s important to use the proper wire gauge for the designated load.
 A circuit that runs fine on a 16-gauge wire may not be suitable if more devices are added to that wire.
-A larger wire gauge may be needed to handle the increased loads.
+A larger wire gauge is needed to handle increased loads.

 The wire gauge is not dependent on the voltage but on current flow, which is measured in amperes.
 A 15-amp circuit requires a 14-gauge wire, but if that load increases to 20 amps, a larger diameter, 12-gauge wire is needed.
 When choosing a wire size for a particular application, it’s important to determine the total current draw for that circuit and compare that with a wire-gauge chart.

 Stranded wire, rather than solid wire, is used for low-voltage DC wiring in RVs.
 A big advantage of stranded wire is its flexibility.
 It also holds up better when subjected to vibration.

 It’s important to understand that the insulation surrounding the conductor is sensitive to voltage.
 The insulation in low-voltage wiring is rated at a maximum of 50 volts and should never be used for high-voltage applications.
 Wiring specifically designed for higher voltage should be used exclusively on 120-volt-AC circuits.